awsdocs/aws-elemental-mediapackage-user-guide/doc_source/hj-create.md

 # Creating a harvest job<a name="hj-create"></a>

-Create a harvest job to extract a live\-to\-VOD asset from an unencrypted, live HLS stream\.
+Create a harvest job to extract a live\-to\-VOD asset from an encrypted or clear \(unencrypted\) live HLS or DASH stream\.

 **Important**
 To run a harvest job and save the live\-to\-VOD asset, MediaPackage must have permissions to access and write to the Amazon S3 bucket where the asset will be stored\.
 To create a role that gives MediaPackage the right permissions, see [Allowing AWS Elemental MediaPackage to access other AWS services](setting-up-create-trust-rel.md)\.